Category: The Devil’s Playbook

 Overcoming despondency like this takes more than a quick-fix pep talk or well-meaning platitudes from friends!

-In Bunyan’s vivid allegory, this swamp is not merely a puddle to step over.
-It is a deep, sticky quagmire that clings to the traveller and pulls them downward.
+In Bunyan’s allegory, this swamp is a deep, sticky quagmire that clings to the traveller and pulls them downward.
 The harder you try to fight your way out in your own strength, the faster you seem to sink into the mud.

-This is exactly how despondency operates in our daily lives and leadership.
+That’s exactly how despondency operates in our daily lives.
 It is a swamp of despair specifically designed to suck the momentum right out of us when we are already weary.
 It makes every single email, conversation, and decision feel impossibly heavy.

 The Anti-Climax Attack